Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 ### Prerequisites
-- Priviledges to Snowflake to create a user, database, and warehouse
+- Privileges to Snowflake to create a user, database, and warehouse
 - Ability to install and run software on your computer
 - Basic experience using git and editing json
 - Intermediate knowledge of SQL